-It’s also great to help inform private home owners on the ethics, benefits and practices of proper tree care.
+As part of our service we try to help private home owners learn about the ethics, benefits and practices of proper tree care.
 We primarily provide tree surgery in the Dublin and Bray region.
-Call us now for a free quote!
+Call us now for a free quote.

 Visitors from outside of Ireland please browse the site, there may be useful information that can help you with your tree pruning needs.
 I hope all users of crowntreeservices.ie can garner helpful information on the subject of tree pruning, tree maintenance and tree care, no matter where they’re from in the world.
 Much of the information on pruning trees that applies here in Ireland may also be relevant in similar latitudes accross the globe.

-While sometimes necessary, tree removal is arguably quite a severe and irreversible solution to a perceived tree problem.
+While it is sometimes necessary, tree removal is arguably quite a severe and irreversible solution to a perceived tree problem.
 Determining the seriousness of an issue is a good first step.
-A variety of alternative tree reduction practices may be available to you.
+A variety of alternative tree reduction practices may also be available to you.

 Having Second Thoughts?